JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Desurvive/Groupe_dEtude_du_LU_Juin_1979_Lettre_2.md

 > _But as religion becomes institutionalized, its power for good is curtailed, while the possibilities for evil are greatly multiplied.
 The dangers of formalized religion are: fixation of beliefs and crystallization of sentiments; accumulation of vested interests with increase of secularization; tendency to standardize and fossilize truth; diversion of religion from the service of God to the service of the church; inclination of leaders to become administrators instead of ministers; tendency to form sects and competitive divisions; establishment of oppressive ecclesiastical authority; creation of the aristocratic “chosen-people” attitude; fostering of false and exaggerated ideas of sacredness; the routinizing of religion and the petrification of worship; tendency to venerate the past while ignoring present demands; failure to make up-to-date interpretations of religion; entanglement with functions of secular institutions; it creates the evil discrimination of religious castes; it becomes an intolerant judge of orthodoxy; it fails to hold the interest of adventurous youth and gradually loses the saving message of the gospel of eternal salvation._
 >
 > _But as religion becomes institutionalized, its power for good is curtailed, while the possibilities for evil are greatly multiplied.
-The dangers of formalized religion are: fixation of beliefs and crystallization of sentiments; accumulation of vested interests with increase of secularization; tendency to standardize and fossilize truth; diversion of religion from the service of God to the service of the church; inclination of leaders to become administrators instead of ministers; tendency to form sects and competitive divisions; establishment of oppressive ecclesiastical authority; creation of the aristocratic “chosen-people” attitude; fostering of false and exaggerated ideas of sacredness; the routinizing of religion and the petrification of worship; tendency to venerate the past while ignoring present demands; failure to make up-to-date interpretations of religion; entanglement with functions of secular institutions; it creates the evil discrimination of religious castes; it becomes an intolerant judge of orthodoxy; it fails to hold the interest of adventurous youth and gradually loses the saving message of the gospel of eternal salvation._ ([UB 99:6.3](/en/The_Urantia_Book/99#p6_3))
+The dangers of formalized religion are: fixation of beliefs and crystallization of sentiments; accumulation of vested interests with increase of secularization; tendency to standardize and fossilize truth; diversion of religion from the service of God to the service of the church; inclination of leaders to become administrators instead of ministers; tendency to form sects and competitive divisions; establishment of oppressive ecclesiastical authority; creation of the aristocratic “chosen-people” attitude; fostering of false and exaggerated ideas of sacredness; the routinizing of religion and the petrification of worship; tendency to venerate the past while ignoring present demands; failure to make up-to-date interpretations of religion; entanglement with functions of secular institutions; it creates the evil discrimination of religious castes; it becomes an intolerant judge of orthodoxy; it fails to hold the interest of adventurous youth and gradually loses the saving message of the gospel of eternal salvation._ (<a id="a95_1165"></a>[UB 99:6.3](/en/The_Urantia_Book/99#p6_3))

 But the early leaders had also read in The Urantia Book:

 > _The Jewish religion persisted also because of its institutions.
 It is difficult for religion to survive as the private practice of isolated individuals.
 This has ever been the error of the religious leaders: Seeing the evils of institutionalized religion, they seek to destroy the technique of group functioning.
 In place of destroying all ritual, they would do better to reform it.
-In this respect Ezekiel was wiser than his contemporaries; though he joined with them in insisting on personal moral responsibility, he also set about to establish the faithful observance of a superior and purified ritual._ ([UB 97:10.7](/en/The_Urantia_Book/97#p10_7))
+In this respect Ezekiel was wiser than his contemporaries; though he joined with them in insisting on personal moral responsibility, he also set about to establish the faithful observance of a superior and purified ritual._ (<a id="a99_611"></a>[UB 97:10.7](/en/The_Urantia_Book/97#p10_7))

 Yet it was clear that while an over-formalized and over-institutionalized organization was undesirable because it stifled the progress of individual believers, without an organization, nevertheless, there would be no sure way to ensure the transmission of moral values and spiritual ideals from generation to generation.
 However valuable and pure a religion may be, it will be overwhelmed by the old evolutionary beliefs, or simply disappear for lack of renewal and material support, if it has no formal organization.